carbon-language/carbon-lang/llvm/docs/CodingStandards.rst

     return a.bam < b.bam;
   });

+To take best advantage of this formatting, if you are designing an API which accepts a continuation or single callable argument (be it a functor, or a ``std::function``), it should be the last argument if at all possible.

 If there are multiple multi-line lambdas in a statement, or there is anything interesting after the lambda in the statement, indent the block two spaces from the indent of the ``[]``: